 3 Ankle Mobility Exercises for Basketball Players

 Your ankles keep you nimble and agile on the basketball court, so taking care of them is critical to how well you play.
-Not to mention, weak ankles put undue stress on your knees, according to Danny McLarty, CSCS, of USAB.com.
+Not to mention, weak ankles can put undue stress on your knees.

 Luckily, there are a number of simple exercises that help improve ankle mobility while strengthening them to protect against injury.
-Add these exercises into your regular workout routine and practices to improve performance and prevent strains, breaks and sprains.
+Adding these exercises into your regular workout routine and practices may help improve performance and prevent strains, breaks and sprains.

 Working out your ankles in different angles mimics the same type of angles your ankles encounter during a basketball game.
 Grab a jump rope and start skipping.